Chronum94/MinSSE/README.md

 ```
 mkdir TestDir
 cd TestDir
-../a.out 4 4 1 2.0 0.0 100 1000 1000 234545234
+../a.out 4 6 1 2.0 0.0 100 1000 900 234545234
 ```

-The above line runs a 4x4x1 lattice at inverse temperature (beta) of 2, 0.0 dilution fraction, gathering 100 bins of data, each of 1000 Monte Carlo sweeps.
-1000 equilibriation sweeps are carried out prior to taking measurements.
+The above line runs a `4x6x1` lattice at inverse temperature (beta) of `2.0`, `0.0` dilution fraction, gathering `100` bins of data, each of `1000` Monte Carlo sweeps. `9000` equilibriation sweeps are carried out prior to taking measurements.
+The seed used in the initial mixing of the PRNG is `234545234`.
+Note that this is **not** the seed that your runtime PRNG will use, but is instead a seed that will be given to a smaller PRNG to generate a random integer, which has more state, that is then given to your runtime PRNG.

 The above run will output a few files: